 Green Mountain Section

-In 2018, the Company expanded its holdings in west-central Colorado by staking 77 unpatented lode mining claims and acquiring one patented lode mining claim located approximately 3.2 km west of Dawson, forming the Green Mountain section of the Dawson-Green Mountain project.
-The one patented claim was purchased for US$25,000 in an arm-length transaction for a 100% ownership interest.
+In 2018, the Company expanded its holdings in west-central Colorado by staking 62 unpatented lode mining claims and acquiring one patented lode mining claim located approximately 3.2 km west of Dawson, forming the Green Mountain section of the Dawson-Green Mountain project.
+The one patented claim was purchased in an arm-length transaction for a 100% ownership interest with no overriding royalties.

-In addition to the Main Trend marked by historic shafts, the Phelps Dodge report* notes a mineralized “Western Trend”, located northwest of the Main Trend.
-Two drill holes targeting Electromagnetic (EM) geophysical anomalies on the Western Trend intersected disseminated sulphides (no assays reported) with the second hole (317.7 m total depth), believed to be 15-30 m (50-100 ft.) short of the target horizon.
+In addition to the mineralized trend marked by historic shafts, the Phelps Dodge report* reports notes a mineralized “western trend”, located northwest of the principal mineralized trend.
+Two drill holes targeting Electromagnetic (EM) geophysical anomalies on the western trend intersected disseminated sulphides (no assays reported) with the second hole (317.7 m total depth), believed to be 15-30 m (50-100 ft.) short of the target horizon.

 In total, Phelps Dodge drilled 13 diamond core holes totaling 2,172.6 m (7,126 ft.), targeting the copper-gold sulphide zone and geophysical anomalies.
 With the exception of the two drill holes on the Western Trend, seven of the remaining holes were drilled to the southeast, two to the northeast and one vertical.
 Both the Main Trend and Western Trend at Green Mountain dip approximately 85° to the southeast to vertical as opposed to the 60° - 70° southeast dip at Dawson.
 It is believed that the footwall zone to the massive sulphide horizon remains largely untested.
 It is the footwall zone that is the host to gold resources at Dawson.
 In addition, the steepening of the shear zone dip at the Green Mountain section suggests possible structural thickening.